 Conclusion

-The cash ratio compares the total asset and its equivalents of a company with its current liabilities.
+The cash ratio compares the total assets and the equivalents of a company with its current liabilities.
 Investors and creditors use this ratio to determine the company’s financial condition and provide funds.
-To calculate the the ratios with an automatic system, you can use the best accounting system from HashMicro.
-Not only cash ratios, but this system can also help you to automate cash flow management, financial statement-making, bank reconciliation, adjustment journals, invoicing, and others.
+To calculate the ratios with an automatic system, you can use the best accounting system from HashMicro.
+Not only cash ratios, this system can also help you to automate cash flow management, financial statement-making, bank reconciliation, adjustment journals, invoicing, and others.